 Upgrading your home can be a great way to increase its value and make it more enjoyable for you and your family.
 But which home improvements are worth the investment?
 Bathroom renovations are a great place to start, as they can recover up to 93.5 percent of your investment.
 Installing new fixtures, brightening the room with paint, and re-grouting the bathtub are all simple and cost-effective ways to give your bathroom a facelift.
 Adding ceiling moldings is another easy task that can add character to your rooms.

-Remodeling recommends sticking with a 16 ft x 20 ft wooden deck, though the correct size for your home will depend on the size of your home and yard.
+Crown molding is a bit more involved, but it's still very economical to do it yourself.
+When it comes to outdoor improvements, decks are a great way to add value to your home.
+Remodeling recommends sticking with a 16 ft x 20 ft wooden deck, though the size will depend on the size of your home and yard.
 You'll also want to add a railing system for added functionality and stability.

-A good designer will know how to combine the lines of your home with a unique garage door that will make it stand out and add an exterior appeal to your home.
-If you already know the projects you want to do, you can use this home improvement calculator to get accurate estimates.
+Depending on how old your property is, there may be some home improvement projects that need to be done in order to update it in terms of residential building codes.
+Finishing an unfinished basement is another great way to add useful square footage that instantly increases the value of your home.
+If you already know the projects you want to do, you can use a home improvement calculator to get accurate estimates.
 If you need financial support with your home improvement projects, Seattle Credit Union offers home-equity loans at competitive rates and without many of the trouble fees you'll find at other banks.